Constrained nuclear-electronic orbital second-order Moller-Plesset perturbation theory: Methods

 Geometry updates were performed using the Nelder-Mead optimization algorithm \cite{NM} as implemented in the SciPy module \cite{SciPy} for the diatomic and triatomic molecules, and using the Broyden-Fletcher-Goldfarb-Shanno (BFGS) optimization algorithm \cite{Broyden, Fletcher, Goldfarb, Shanno, Greenstadt} as implemented in SciPy for all other systems.
 For the diatomic and triatomic systems, all nuclei were treated quantum mechanically, and all calculations were performed with the uncorrelated density constrained, and both with and without the correlated density constrained.
 For the four-atom molecules, calculations were performed with only the hydrogen nuclei treated quantum mechanically, and with both the uncorrelated and correlated nuclear densities constrained.
 For the Zundel cation, only the shared proton was treated quantum mechanically, and the geometry optimization was performed with only the uncorrelated density constrained.
 For comparison, geometry optimizations were also performed for all systems with single-component second-order M\o ller-Plesset perturbation theory (MP2) using ORCA (v.
 5.0.3) \cite{ORCA1, ORCA2} and Gaussian (v.16) \cite{Gaussian}, with an additional VPT2-MP2 calculation performed in Gaussian at the single-component MP2 minimum subsequent to the geometry optimzation.

-Single-component MP2 and multicomponent cNEO-MP2 potential energy surfaces (PESs) were calculated and plotted for the bifluoride anion ($\textrm{FHF}^{\textrm{-}}$) and the deuterium bifluoride anion ($\textrm{FDF}^{\textrm{-}}$).
-The single-component MP2 PES was calculated with the aug-cc-pVTZ electronic basis set, while the cNEO-MP2 PES was calculated with the aug-cc-pVTZ electronic basis set, the PB4-D nuclear basis set for hydrogen, a scaled PB4-D nuclear basis set for deuterium, and the 12s12p12d nuclear basis set for fluorine, with all nuclei treated quantum mechanically.
+Single-component MP2 and multicomponent CNEO-MP2 potential energy surfaces (PESs) were calculated and plotted for the bifluoride anion ($\textrm{FHF}^{\textrm{-}}$) and the deuterium bifluoride anion ($\textrm{FDF}^{\textrm{-}}$).
+The single-component MP2 PES was calculated with the aug-cc-pVTZ electronic basis set, while the CNEO-MP2 PES was calculated with the aug-cc-pVTZ electronic basis set, the PB4-D nuclear basis set for hydrogen, a scaled PB4-D nuclear basis set for deuterium, and the 12s12p12d nuclear basis set for fluorine, with all nuclei treated quantum mechanically.
 For both calculations, the molecule was aligned on the z-axis, and the energy of the system is plotted as a function of the displacement of the hydrogen atom from the origin in the xz-plane.
 The fluorine atoms were fixed at -1.145 {\AA} and 1.145 {\AA}, respectively.
 Plots of the surfaces were generated from the position and energy data using the Matplotlib module in Python \cite{matplotlib}.

+Proton affinities were calculated for a test set of 11 small molecules and ions with single-component MP2, multicomponent NEO-MP2, and multicomponent CNEO-MP2.
+The geometries for all systems in the test set were optimized in ORCA (v.
+6.0.1) with the aug-cc-pVQZ electronic basis set, with the frozen-core approximation (used by default for MP2 calculations in ORCA) turned off.
+The multicomponent NEO-MP2 and CNEO-MP2 single-point energy calculations used to determine the multicomponent proton affinites were performed at these geometries optimized with single-component MP2.
+For all of the multicomponent calculations, the aug-cc-pVQZ electronic basis set was used, and only the added proton was treated quantum mechanically using the PB4-D nuclear basis set.

-The vibrational frequency for the shared proton mode of the Zundel cation (H$_{5}$O$_{2}^{+}$) was calculated with the cNEO-MP2 method, aug-cc-pVTZ electronic basis set, and PB4-D nuclear basis set.
+The vibrational frequency for the shared proton mode of the Zundel cation (H$_{5}$O$_{2}^{+}$) was calculated with the CNEO-MP2 method, aug-cc-pVTZ electronic basis set, and PB4-D nuclear basis set.
 Numerical Hessian calculations were performed on the optimized geometry, both without and with the constraint upon the correlated density (in both cases the uncorrelated density was constrained).
 For comparison, a single-component MP2 numerical Hessian was performed in ORCA (v.
 6.0.1) to obtain the vibrational frequency of the shared proton mode.